ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):

 1. Link to your program from 9.2.1.
-2. Link to a demo video for your program from 9.2.1.
+2. Embed an image of your program from 9.2.1 running on the micro:bit.
 3. Link to your program from 9.2.2.
 4. Link to a demo video for your program from 9.2.2.
 5. Link to your program from 9.2.3.